 Buster Birch (drums, percussion) holds an honours degree in music from the University of London and a post-graduate diploma in jazz from the Guildhall School of Music.
 He has performed at virtually every major concert hall and jazz club in London and toured in over 30 countries and recorded over 30 CDs.
 He is an award-winning jazz educator and has a series of interactive books on improvising published worldwide.
 He has his own critically acclaimed show Buster plays Buster featuring his jazz quartet playing live to screenings of classic Buster Keaton films.

 Deirdre Cartwright (guitar, composer) has recorded five albums with her own group and played festivals from Mexico to Warsaw; She has played with Tal Farlow, toured with Jamaican composer Marjorie Whylie, founded Blow the Fuse with Alison Rayner and presented on BBC Radio 3.
-She also presented BBC TV’s ground breaking series Rockschool, has written seven books on guitar playing, was head of guitar syllabus for the Rockschool exam series and currently presents her own radio programme on Jazz London Radio.
+She also presented BBC TV’s ground breaking series Rockschool, has written seven books on guitar playing, was head of guitar syllabus for the Rockschool exam series and won the public vote for Guitar in the British Jazz Awards.

 ‘If there is a more complete guitarist in contemporary music than Deirdre Cartwright – I’d like to know who it is’ The Observer

 Diane McLoughlin (saxophone, composer) is a highly regarded saxophonist, composer and arranger.
 She holds a post graduate degree in jazz composition from the Guildhall School of Music and an MMus in film composition from the London College of Music.
 Giant Steppes, her 17-piece jazz orchestra, performed to critical acclaim throughout Britain, including a BBC Radio 3 interview and live concert broadcast.
 She leads the chamber jazz group The Casimir Connection who release their debut album Cause and Effect September 2019.

 ‘Attractively punchy and highly emotive, McLoughlin’s soaring alto solo vibrates with echoesof the late Cannonball Adderley‘